Why Do We Sit on the Fence? 5 Reasons We Delay Taking Action

 1. Fear of Making the Wrong Choice

 Try this: What’s one small step you can take that feels low-risk?
 Start there.
 Confidence grows in motion.
+Focus on taking small steps towards goals instead of waiting for perfect certainty.

 2. Perfectionism